maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

 ## Beppu and Kunisaki Peninsula

-Beppu in Oita Prefecture has been a famous onsen town in Japan.
-Not long before our arrival, Beppu hosted Rugby World Cup 2019, which boosted its international fame as well as improved facilities to welcome foreigners.
+The drive to Beppu through Oita Expressway (大分自動車道) passes the scenic Mount Yufu, which will be introduced later in this post.

 <small>I uploaded some of my videos to YouTube and embedded them here so that I don't need to host them on my own blog server.</small>

 <div class="video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/q3rFWPjxH3M?modestbranding=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 <p></p>

-The drive to Beppu through Oita Expressway (大分自動車道) passes the scenic Mount Yufu, which will be introduced later in this post.
+Beppu is a famous onsen resort city in Japan.
+Not long before our arrival, it hosted Rugby World Cup 2019, which boosted its international fame as well as improved facilities to welcome foreigners.

 <figure>
  <img oncontextmenu="return false;" alt="Rental Car" src="{{ site.baseurl }}/public/images/japan2020/beppu/1.jpg" />
   <figcaption>十文字原展望台 Jumonji Viewpoint</figcaption>
 </figure>

-Ocean cities with mountains in its back always tend to be charming, let alone Beppu is one of the biggest onsen towns in entire Japan.
-It is probably my favourate city in Kyushu - you will see why below.
-We stayed at two properties in Beppu to enjoy the different sceneries (city view / ocean view).
+Ocean cities with mountains in its back always tend to be charming, let alone Beppu is one of the biggest onsen resort towns in entire Japan.
+It is probably my favourate city in Kyushu.
+We stayed at two properties in Beppu to enjoy the different types of scenery (city view / ocean view).

 <figure>
  <img oncontextmenu="return false;" alt="Rental Car" src="{{ site.baseurl }}/public/images/japan2020/beppu/3.jpg" />